-Other options include 3, Orange, T-Mobile, Vodafone, Virgin Mobile, Tesco Mobile, etc. 3 may also be worth considering as they have a deal with free Skype-to-Skype calls (although I think this only works with 3's own phones). almost 8 years ago
+Other options include 3, Orange, T-Mobile, Vodafone, Virgin Mobile, Tesco Mobile, etc. 3 may also be worth considering as they have a deal with free Skype-to-Skype calls (although I think this only works with 3's own phones). about 10 years ago

-The Wiki is a pretty good: http://paygsimwithdata.wikia.com/wiki/Pay_as_you_go_sim_with_data_Wiki almost 8 years ago
+The Wiki is a pretty good: http://paygsimwithdata.wikia.com/wiki/Pay_as_you_go_sim_with_data_Wiki about 10 years ago

 From our experience O2 is the best provider in the UK if you are using a smartphone, due to their data plans (Bonus 500MB when you recharge GBP10 or more and you can purchase another 1GB for GBP9).
 You can also use skype and do tethering with a laptop or tablet.

-Coverage is good through most of UK. over 6 years ago
+Coverage is good through most of UK. almost 9 years ago

 I am a businessman.
 I have to travel USA and UK in every month for business purpose.
 I am using Tsim International Sim Card from last 4 months.I find there services good.
 Even I get free roaming in most of the countries.
 If you are looking for a best SIM card to travel then i suggest you to try Tsim International Sim Card Services.

 I have been living in the UK for a year now.
 From my own personal experience I can say the following:

 - O2 is the best network in terms of signal.
 If you can get a sim with a good deal on it then it's worth it, other wise it is very expensive.